Examples of idolatry in the Bible

 2. Israel worships Baal of Peor

-During the Exodus, when the Israelites were on the match to the Promised Land, they came to the land of Moab.
-The king of Moab at that time, Balak, was troubled by the presence of the Israelites on his land, so he hired Balaam, a prophet, to come and curse the Israelites so that they would perish.
-However, Balaam could not curse the Israelites for God’s blessings were upon them.
-Therefore, he sought to bring destruction upon Israel in another way.
+When the Israelites were traveling to the Promised Land, they camped in Moab.
+The king of Moab at that time, Balak, was troubled, so he hired Balaam, a prophet, to curse them so that they would perish.
+However, Balaam could not curse the Israelites, for God’s blessings were upon them.
+Therefore, he advised another plan to destroy them.

-While the Israelites were camping in Shittim in the land of Moab, by Balaam’s advice, the Moabite women became a stumbling block to the Israelites.
-The Moabite women went to the Israelites and lured the Israelite men into worshipping Baal of Peor.
-They joined the Moabites to offer sacrifices to Baal of Peor, ate the sacrificial meal, and bowed down to Baal in worship.
+While the Israelites were camping in Shittim in the land of Moab, the Moabite women, following Balaam’s advice, went to the Israelites and lured the men into worshiping Baal of Peor.
+They joined the Moabites to offer sacrifices to Baal of Peor, ate the sacrificial meal, and bowed down to Baal.
 In return, the Moabite women offered themselves to the Israelite men to have sex with them.

 3. Israel’s idolatry during the era of the judges

-The idolatry at Shittim and the punishment thereof had a lasting impression on the remnants (the Israelites who survived the Exodus) such that they lived in staunch devotion to God for life.
-When they settled on the Promised Land, with time, the remnants aged old and died and were no more.
+The idolatry at Shittim and the punishment thereof had a lasting impression on the remnants (the Israelites who survived the Exodus), such that they lived in staunch devotion to God for life.
+When they settled in the Promised Land, with time, the remnants aged, died, and were no more.
 And there arose another generation after them who knew not the LORD nor what he had done for Israel (Judges 2:10).

 Throughout the era of the judges, idolatry was a recurring problem among the Israelites.
 These occurrences of idolatry were marked by the saying ‘the children of Israel did evil in the sight of the LORD’ or ‘the children of Israel did evil again in the sight of the LORD’.
-The Israelites often forsook the Lord to worship the gods of the Canaanites such as Baalim (Judges 2:11-13).
-God, out of jealousy, delivered them to their enemies’ oppression and when they repent and cry for help, he gave them judges to deliver them.
-Therefore there was a cycle of idolatry, oppression, repentance, and deliverance throughout the era.
+The Israelites often forsook the Lord to worship the gods of the Canaanites, such as Baalim (Judges 2:11-13).
+God, out of jealousy, delivered them to their enemies’ oppression, and when they repented and cried for help, he gave them judges to deliver them.
+Therefore, there was a cycle of idolatry, oppression, repentance, and deliverance throughout that era.

 4. Micah and his family’s idolatry